moziar/obsidian-for-streamdock/README.md

-#### Swith Daily
+#### Switch Daily
 1. Only the API Key is needed
-2. This function relies on the Obsidian plugin Periodic Notes for navigation.
+2. This function relies on the Obsidian plugin *Periodic Notes* for navigation.
 Make sure to install and enable it.
 3. Use the dial to switch between the previous/next daily note, or today’s daily note.